ignite/cli/docs/guide/nameservice/01-init.md

 description: Scaffold a blockchain and create a nameservice module.
 ---

-# Scaffold the Nameservice Module
+# Scaffold the nameservice module

 Scaffold a blockchain and create a `nameservice` module for the nameservice app.
 Remember, the goal of the nameservice app is to send tokens between participants so that end users can buy names and set a value to the names.

-## Create a Blockchain
+## Create a blockchain

 Scaffold a new Cosmos SDK blockchain using the `ignite scaffold chain` command.
 The [ignite scaffold chain](https://docs.ignite.com/cli/#ignite-scaffold-chain) command accepts one argument: the Go module path that is used for the project.